These two are both bookmakers who specialize in horse racing.

 BetAmerica offers odds on over 300 tracks from the U.S. and abroad when it comes to horse racing, including thoroughbred, harness and quarter horse races.
 Then they also cover over 1000 live greyhound races every week and host their own “user-friendly” daily fantasy sports, which include American Football, Baseball, and Basketball.

 There’s no comparison here.
 Whilst TVG does cover horse racing, BetAmerica does it better.
 With far more races covered, they win this round of TVG vs BetAmerica.
 On top of that, they also provide their users with the chance of playing daily fantasy sports and bet on greyhounds.

 TVG offers odds on races from all over the United States of America, and other countries, including Canada, Australia, the United Arab Emirates, Great Britain, China, Ireland, New Zealand and South Africa, totaling over 120 tracks.

-BetAmerica offer over 300 tracks in total, from a wide coverage across the United States of America, and tracks in Ireland, Sweden, Canada, Norway, Finland, Denmark, Japan, France, the United Arab Emirates, New Zealand, Great Britain, South Africa, Australia and Argentina.
+BetAmerica offers over 300 tracks in total, from a wide coverage across the United States of America, and tracks in Ireland, Sweden, Canada, Norway, Finland, Denmark, Japan, France, the United Arab Emirates, New Zealand, Great Britain, South Africa, Australia, and Argentina.